glyg/pelican_damcb/content/gathering_thoughts.md

     as_array: bool, optional, default `True`
       if `True`, the output of `subraph_isomorphism` is converted to a (N, 3) ndarray.

     Returns
     -------
-    triangles:  list of gt.PropertyMaps or (N, 3) ndarray each line corresponds to a triplet (cell, jv0, jv1) where cell, jv0 and jv1 are indices of the input graph if
+    triangles:  list of gt.PropertyMaps or (N, 3) ndarray each line corresponds to a triplet (cell, jv0, jv1) where cell, jv0 and jv1 are indices of the input graph.
     '''
     tri_graph = gt.Graph()
     ## the vertices